5pideyy/Spidey_Notes/CTF/INFOSEC/INFOSEC WRITE UP.md

 }
 ```

-The app sends a GET request to fetch user details using `id` and `pin`.
+The app sends a GET request to fetch user details with `id` and `pin` using volley.
 Response displays your username and account number.
 Nothing screams "security!" here 😂.

 ---